 You’ll also know from your relationship with a top sporter that it’s all about emotions.
 And we haven’t yet even considered your partner’s emotional state at various stages leading up to and after an event, let alone on a day-to-day basis.

 I remember seeing a clip of 5-times Olympic rowing champion, Steve Redgrave.
-On the morning of his birthday he was woken by his wife and children, all singing Happy Birthday dear daddy with a card and presents.
+On the morning of his birthday, he was woken by his wife and children, all singing Happy Birthday dear daddy with a card and presents.
 Yet, that very evening, he proclaimed he had had a shit day because training had been disappointing.
-Just imagine how that made his wife and kids feel!
+I wondered what that meant for his wife and kids.

 What about your feelings?

 - Pride and joy because you’re with someone who’s so motivated, so committed, so high-achieving and possibly also a great role-model

 - Joy because your partner loves you